Rolls-Royce Holdings plc – Annual report – 31 December 2019

 ETHICS AND COMPLIANCE

-We have a zero tolerance approach to misconduct of any kind, and will take disciplinary action, up to and including dismissal, in the event of a breach.
-In 2018, 59 employees (2017: 65 employees) left the Group for reasons related to breaches of Our Code.
+We have a zero tolerance approach to misconduct of any kind and will take disciplinary action, up to and including dismissal, in the event of a breach of Our Code.
+In 2019, 85 employees (2018: 59) left the business for reasons related to breaches of Our Code.

 Anti-bribery and corruption

-For more information see Safety & Ethics Committee Report, pages 96 to 101.
+For more information on our ethics approach see the Safety, Ethics & Sustainability Committee Report, pages 105 to 110.

 Ethics and compliance

-At each of our meetings during the year, we received an update from the General Counsel on the Group’s continuing dialogue and co-operation with regulators and government agencies.
-We also received reports and briefings from the head of ethics and compliance on ethics and compliance matters generally.
+At each of our meetings during the year, we received an update from the General Counsel on the Group’s continuing dialogue and co-operation with prosecutors, regulators and government agencies.
+We also received regular reports and briefings from the head of ethics and compliance.

-We also monitored the Company’s ongoing compliance with the General Data Privacy Regulations and progress with the Company’s application for Data Privacy Binding Corporate Rules.
+We also monitored our ongoing compliance with the General Data Privacy Regulations and the application for the EU regime of Data Privacy Binding Corporate Rules.